Family Medicine

 Director’s Letter

-Our residents spend the majority of their time and see their primary care patients in Batavia, a fun and family-friendly town in Western NY.
+Our residents spend the majority of their time and see their primary care patients in Batavia NY, a fun and family-friendly town in Western NY.
 In this rural location, they learn to develop broad skills in all areas of family medicine and work as the only residents in our community hospital.
+Our residents also have the chance to grow their own teaching skills as they work with a large group of 3rd and 4th year medical students from Lake Erie College of Osteopathic Medicine.
+For our residents looking to grow their osteopathic skills, we have a strong hands-on curriculum and osteopathic recognition.

-Even with our rural program base, our residency is still part of Rochester Regional Health, a large medical group with access to cutting-edge medical practices.
-Our residents will complete a few of their rotations in our tertiary care hospital in Rochester, NY.
+Even with our rural program base, our residency is part of Rochester Regional Health, a large medical group with access to cutting-edge medical practices.
+Our residents do complete a few of their rotations in our tertiary care hospital in Rochester, NY giving them exposure to a larger urban medical setting.

 Each year, our faculty enjoy watching as our residents develop into caring and excellent physicians who are capable of providing comprehensive patient care.
-With a resident class size of four, we are able to individualize learning plans to best prepare residents for their future careers.
+With a smaller resident class size, we are able to individualize learning plans to best prepare residents for their future careers and our graduating class from last year is now happily working in outpatient Family Medicine, Geriatrics and Sports Medicine fellowships.
 We share a personal commitment to our residents to help them develop and thrive, even during the challenging but ultimately rewarding time of residency.

 Elizabeth Loomis, MD